aimms/how-to/Articles/580/580-download-compressed-files.rst

    :keywords: zip, unzip, compress, expand,

-Downloading and uploading a collection of files is achieved by first compressing into a single file, called an archive, and then transfering the archive from one machine to the other.
+Downloading and uploading a collection of files is achieved by first compressing into a single file, called an archive, and then transferring the archive from one machine to the other.
 In this article, we will focus on the compression of a collection of files into a single archive, and on the expansion of such an archive into a collection of files.